lsxliron/Zahn-Center-Hackathon-Starter-Kit/README.md

 The common thing for all the questions above are the words Apple and stock, which NLTK gave us without a lot of work.

+---

 # ChatBot
 [ChatterBot](http://chatterbot.readthedocs.io/en/stable/index.html) is a chatbot package written in python.
 It has capabilities of integrating with SQL and NoSQL databases and it's quite easy to use.
+It can integrate with [MongoDB](https://www.mongodb.com) (you can more about that in the [docs](http://chatterbot.readthedocs.io/en/stable/adapters/storage.html#mongo-database-adapter)) and also with [Django](https://www.djangoproject.com) (again, for specifications please take a look in the [docs](http://chatterbot.readthedocs.io/en/stable/django/index.html)).

 ## Installation
 ```
 pip install chatterbot
 ```

+## Usage
 To create a basic bot:
 ```python
 from chatterbot import ChatBot